 Buying insurance is often done emotionally, overruling financial common sense.
 There’s three easy tests you can use though to ensure that you’re making the right decision.
 These three tests are simple, you should purchase insurance to cover Catastrophic Financial Losses.
+Learn the three keys to buying any kind of insurance.

 - Catastrophic: You should normally only purchase insurance if your loss if catastrophic.
 If your loss is not catastrophic then you should consider saving the premiums and self-insuring.
 Totalling a $30,000 car would be considered catastrophic, or a fire burning a $250,000 home.
 Those amounts are not easily replaced by most of us out of our immediate funds.
 But many warranties are not catastrophic.
 This is why many financial advocates advise us to stay away from insuring electronic devices.
 If you’re $500 smartphone gets lost, that should not be catastrophic – so save your money and if it happens, buy yourself a new smartphone.